noiselabs/SmartyBundle/README.md

 About
 -----

-SmartyBundle is a [NoiseLabs.org](https://github.com/noiselabs) initiative.
+Vítor Brandão - <noisebleed@noiselabs.org> - <http://twitter.com/noiselabs> - <http://blog.noiselabs.org>

-See also the list of [contributors](https://github.com/noiselabs/SmartyBundle/contributors).
+See also the list of [contributors](https://github.com/noiselabs/SmartyBundle/contributors) who participated in this project.

 Submitting bugs and feature requests
 ------------------------------------

-Bugs and feature requests are tracked on [GitHub](https://github.com/noiselabs/SmartyBundle/issues)
+Bugs and feature requests are tracked on [GitHub](https://github.com/noiselabs/SmartyBundle/issues).